fooki/opentdb-emacs/README.md

 You can also fetch questions yourself and use them how you wish:
 ```
-;; See opentdb.el for more functions
+;; This function takes a lot of optional params for fetching the right questions.
+See opentdb.el for more info.
 (opentdb-fetch-questions)
 ```